 Deal and colleagues examined memory and thinking skills of more than 1,200 men and women at an average age of 57.
-All the participants were subjected to a second round of tests after about six years and a third round fourteen years after that.
+All the participants were subjected to the second round of tests after about six years and a third-round fourteen years after that.

 Three years since the start of the study, specialized cameras were used to take photos of each participant’s retina.
 This is a layer of tissue at the back of the eyes is where light signals are translated into impulses, enabling someone to see.

 According to Deal, the images provided a picture of what was happening in the microvasculature in the eye.
 It also helped to determine if the participants had retinal signs of damage to blood vessels in the retina.